warte67/SDOM/docs/extensible_factory.md

 ## Standardized Constructors for IDisplayObjects
 - Every `IDisplayObject`-based device will have two constructors:
-  - One accepting a `Json` config object for dynamic/config-based creation.
+  - One accepting a Lua `sol::table` config object for dynamic/config-based creation.
   - One accepting a type-specific initialization structure for manual construction.
 - This approach ensures flexibility, extensibility, and consistency across all display objects.
 - Factory will use these constructors to instantiate objects based on user input or configuration.

-## Configuration Format Choice
+## Scripting and Configuration Choice
-- JSON is the preferred configuration format for object/resource creation.
+- Lua is the preferred scripting/configuration format for object/resource creation.
-- JSON is widely supported and integrates easily with bindings for Java, Python, C, and Rust.
+- Lua integrates cleanly with C++ via sol2, supports runtime scripting and live reconfiguration, and maps naturally to SDOM’s data shapes using tables.
-- XML support could be added in the future if needed, but would require additional maintenance and testing.
+- Other data formats (e.g., JSON) can be supported via small adapters if needed, but Lua is first-class and recommended.
-- Focus on making JSON robust and extensible for all use cases.
+- Keep the Lua pathway robust and extensible; treat other formats as optional convenience layers.

 ## Resource Pointer (`resource_ptr`) Design